 - Push notifications to users based on criteria they’ve selected (i.e a certain topic and importance level)

 - Segmenting out posts of a certain topic to help create new content pieces (i.e. leveraging posts from an election live blog to write a full piece article about the election results

 - Correlating post topics and importance levels with other pieces of information (i.e. blog posts and social media posts)

 Live blogs are truly flexible and rich content channels that presents a unique way to interact with readers.
 By starting with a solid understanding your reader market, deciding which blog type best fits that market, and selecting the right live blogging tool, you will have a great start on which to begin your live blogging.

 Curious about Live Center?
-Sign up for our free trial and explore Live Center’s features own your own!
+Sign up for a free trial and explore Live Center’s features on your own!